gabysbrain/uncertainty-workshop-2015/source/about.html.md

-# 2105 workshop on visualization for decision making under uncertainty

 The goal of this full-day workshop is to call on the research community to discuss the state-of-the-art and research challenges for supporting modeling